But what exactly is "phenology"?

 "Phenology investigates the relationships between the seasonal cycle of plants and animals and the weather or the climate, where plants act as very sensitive measuring instruments of the ground-level atmosphere and react with increased flowering or fruit maturity directly to the "crazy" temperature development of recent years." says our partner, the Austrian Central Institute for Meteorology and Geodynamics (ZAMG), which has been recording such data since 1851.

-With the Nature's Calender Citizen Science app, phenology has finally arrived in the 21st century.
-Here you can easily record your own nature observations on the map with your smartphone all year long, be active in the nature calendar community and, at the same time, learn a lot about nature.
-Due to the easy handling of the app, people from all age groups can be found in the community, and a lively exchange of interesting information takes place.
-And best of all: with your entries, you can help scientist to research the climate and the seasons actively:
+With the Nature's Calendar Citizen Science App, phenology has finally arrived in the 21st century.
+Here users can easily record nature observations on the map with their smartphone all year long, be active in the nature calendar community and, at the same time, learn a lot about nature.
+Due to the easy handling of the App, people from all age groups can be found in the community, and a lively exchange of interesting information takes place.
+With their entries, participants can help scientists to research the climate and the seasons actively: